 Mark Cuban.
 Warren Buffett.
 Michael Bloomberg.
-Most of us will never be as rich as the world’s wealthiest billionaires, but we can still learn from their smart money habits.
+Most people will never be as rich as the world’s wealthiest billionaires, but you can still learn from their smart money habits.

 Have a Written Budget